 Are you a storyteller?
-Do you want to be?
+Do you want to be one?
 Then I suggest you pick up a copy of Wired for Story, ASAP.

-This is easily the best book on writing fiction that I’ve ever had the pleasure to read.
+This is easily one of the best books on writing fiction that I’ve ever had the pleasure to read.
 The book takes a fresh approach and tackles fiction writing from a scientific perspective.
 Thus the subtitle: “The writer’s guide to using brain science to hook readers from the very first sentence.”

 Before all you left-brained creatives bristle at the word science, know this: the book is completely accessible.
 It doesn’t confuse you with complex scientific jargon.
 Instead, it uses simple examples (mostly told as stories) to demonstrate the science behind story.